cowhite/django-members-roles/docs/usage.rst

 Role:
 -----
-When adding/editing a role in the interface we developed at 'django-members-roles:manage-staff', you can add all the permissions for that role.
+When adding/editing a role in the interface we developed at 'django-members-roles:manage-members', you can add all the permissions for that role.
 You can only pick some of the permissions here, not all.
 The list permissions in the dropdown shown here is dependant on the permissions enabled for a content type(that we added in RolePermission model).